 Bad luck seemed to avoid him in the 1952 season, but it returned in 1953 due to numerous injuries, including a double-fracture of a finger.
 That would be his final season in the Major Leagues.
 Ramazzotti ended his career in the Majors with 196 hits, twenty-two doubles, nine triples, four homeruns, and fifteen stolen bases.

-He made an appearance in the Los Angeles Triple A team in 1953 and in 1954 was a part of the Cincinnati Reds system, being a member of the Havanna Sugar Kings.
+He would make an appearance with the Los Angeles Triple A team in 1953 and in 1954 Ramazzotti was a member of the Havanna Sugar Kings.
 He played in just nine games before being injured again and in June, Ramazzotti announced his retirement from baseball.

-After retirement, he returned to his family in Altoona and would become involved with various youth leagues, while being employed at a plant making ball bearings.
-He worked there for twenty years before retiring.
+After retirement, he returned to Altoona and would become involved with various youth leagues, while being employed at a plant making ball bearings, where he worked for twenty years before retiring.
 In May 1988, Ramazzotti was inducted into the Blair County Sports Hall of Fame.
 He would pass on February 15, 2000, at the age of eighty-three.